shivakumar-os/backstage/plugins/auth-node/api-report.md

   picture?: string;
 };

-// Warning: (ae-missing-release-tag) "StoredKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type StoredKey = {
   key: AnyJWK;
   createdAt: Date;
 };

-// Warning: (ae-missing-release-tag) "TokenIssuer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type TokenIssuer = {
   issueToken(params: TokenParams): Promise<string>;